compulim/acme-http-01-azure-key-vault-middleware/README.md

 );
 ```

+> Optionally, you can pass a `rateLimiter` option for [throttling requests](#throttling-requests).
+By default, the middleware will throttle at a rate of 10 requests per second.

 ### Running enrollment agent

-> To avoid rate-limiting, you should not order new certificate more than once a week.
+> To avoid rate-limiting by your SSL provider, you should not order new certificate more than once a week.

 You should run the enrollment steps periodically in your scheduled job.